crosvera/elevate_test_pt2/README.md

 ```

 In this configuration file we can set the different dependencies update mechanisms, in this case we are using `gitsubmodule`. `dependabot` will check all submodules under the `directory`.
 You can set the frequency that `dependabot` can check for dependency updates using the [`schedule.interval` option](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#scheduleinterval). `dependabot` will gather all the updates available for our dependencies and will push them as a PR, in order to add reviewers to that PR, we can set the `reviewers` option with the usernames of the GitHub accounts.

+This approach will only works if the submodules are public Github repositories.
+But if the submodule and the repository that is using it are in the same project, you can configure `dependabot` to [allow it to update it](https://docs.github.com/en/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization#allowing-dependabot-to-access-private-dependencies).